jlaire/dlx-cpp/README.md

 Minimal C++ implementation of Knuth's Dancing Links algorithm.

 `dlx` reads from stdin and prints to stdout.
-First line of input should contain two integers: the number of columns and the number of secondary columns.
-For normal exact cover problems, the second number is 0.
-If it's positive, the leftmost columns are the secondary ones.
+The first line of input should contain one integer, the number of columns.

 The rest of the input contains the matrix.